Her Campus Logo Her Campus Logo

 Watching this movie was one of the highlights of my year.
 I felt like I was a 10-year-old kid again as this movie was something that I wished would happen for years.
 I grew up watching playthroughs, commentaries, music, and so much more of the game series whenever I could.
 I was that obsessed.
 Hopefully, I have convinced you to give this movie a watch!
 Now, I’ll listen to my FNAF playlist (that I made the moment I got Spotify) to reminisce about my childhood.

 Ashley Bejar writes fun and informative articles for the Her Campus chapter at UConn!
 She is from Bridgeport, CT and comes from an all-Peruvian family.
-Ashley is currently a sophomore, first-gen, psychology and human development & family sciences double major at the University of Connecticut!
+Ashley is currently a junior, first-gen, psychology and human development & family sciences double major at the University of Connecticut in the honors program!
 In high school, she worked and presented a Capstone project.
 This included a year of research/experimenting, writing an article of the data, and presenting the findings to a panel of judges.
 She also writes original stories for fun on the internet.
 Aside from writing articles, Ashley is involved in numerous clubs and organizations.
-She is an avid KPOP listener and loves to learn the dances and is a member of the UConn KPOP group Seoular.
+She is an avid KPOP listener, loves to learn the choreographies, and is a member of the UConn KPOP group Seoular.
 She loves to work a lot with children as well.
 In the future, she hopes to be a child psychologist/therapist!
-On campus activities include community outreach (specifically with children), acting in plays & musicals for UConn Dramatic Paws, and dancing to a multitude of genres of music!
+On campus activities include community outreach (specifically with children), acting in plays & musicals for UConn Dramatic Paws, and working as research assistant for two psychology programs!